suma-gitrep/about-me/README.md

 # about-me
-i am makeing some changes to make pull action to my local computer.
+i am making some changes to make pull action to my local computer.